-Angelman Syndrome, gene therapy, neurodevelopmental disorder, congenital, UBE3Α
+Angelman syndrome, gene therapy, neurodevelopmental disorder, congenital, UBE3Α, CNS, ATFs.

 Faculty of Medicine, University of Crete, Heraklion, Faculty of Medicine, University of Crete, Heraklion, Faculty of Medicine, University of Indonesia, Jakarta, Faculty of Medicine, Medical University of Sofia, Sofia, Department of pediatrics #1 with propaedeutics and neonatology, Ukrainian Medical Stomatological Academy, Poltava, Kharkiv Medical Academy of Postgraduate Education, Kharkiv, Government Medical College, Jammu